mutantstandard/orxporter/docs/kiilas/usage.md

 # Usage

-By default, orxporter assumes the manifest is in **./manifest**, the input directory is the **in** subdirectory of wherever the manifest is, and the output directory is **out**.
+By default, Orxporter assumes the manifest is in **./manifest**, the input directory is the **in** subdirectory of wherever the manifest is, and the output directory is **out**.
 Default action is to export the entire emoji set as shortcode-named SVG files.